Marina Lima: Career

 In 1986 she released the first home video concert by a Brazilian artist, "Todas Ao Vivo", which chronicled the tour in support of her 1985 album "Todas" and included several of her previous hits as well as backstage interviews.

-In the 90s she continued recording highly praised albums such as “O Chamado” and Abrigo”.
+In the 90s she continued recording highly praised albums such as "O Chamado” and Abrigo".

-After a long break from the stage, Lima finally returned to prominence with the release of concert and live album “Sissi na Sua”.
+After a long break from the stage, Lima finally returned to prominence with the release of concert and live album Sissi na Sua.

 In 2003 she recorded her Acústico MTV (the Brazilian equivalent of the MTV Unplugged series), which spawned two top 10 hit singles (the new track "Sugar" and a reworked version of her 1984 hit "Fullgas") and became her best selling album in over a decade.
 The DVD (the first of her career) was also one of the year's best sellers.

 Personal life

 In an interview, she declared herself as bisexual.

+She is related to singers Moreno Veloso (son of Caetano Veloso), Preta Gil (daughter of Gilberto Gil), Luiza Possi (daughter of Zizi Possi), Davi Moraes (son of Moraes Moreira) and actress Patrícia Pillar.